willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 ![RL natural response current]({{ site.baseurl }}{% link i/rl_natural_response_current_nolabel.svg %}) | ![RL natural response voltage]({{ site.baseurl }}{% link i/rl_natural_response_voltage_nolabel.svg %})

 Before the switch closes the current is flat at $\text I_0$.
-The switch closes at $t=0$ and the current falls on an exponential curve until it fades $0$.
+The switch closes at $t=0$ and the current falls on an exponential curve until it fades to $0$.

 The voltage across the inductor is $0$ before the switch closes.
 It makes a sharp jump at $t=0$ as soon as the current starts to change.
 The peak voltage depends on the initial current $\text I_0$ and the resistance, $\text R$.
 Voltage follows a similar exponential curve until it fades to $0$.